hth313/OS4/doc/secondary.rst

    pointer to the actual secondary FAT table and a bank switch routine.

 #.
 The actual secondary FAT is pointed to from the secondary FAT
    header.
-This FAT is defined in the same way as the ordinary XROM FAT, except that is does not need any ``0x000`` end marker.
-It can also be located in any bank, but all functions in it must be (or at least start) in the same bank.
+This FAT is defined in the same way as the ordinary XROM FAT.
+It may be located in any bank, but all functions in it must be (or at least start) in the same bank.
 This bank is enabled by the bank switch routine in its secondary FAT header.

 The bank switch routine should either be ``RTN`` for a primary bank, or one of the ``ENROM`` instructions followed by a ``RTN`` and that